gwoplock/SlackRC/README.md

 # SlackRC

-A replacement for the removed Slack IRC gateway written in rust.
+A replacement for the removed Slack IRC gateway written in ~rust~ c++.

 ## Dependencies
 * Boost